arjunkmoorthy1/24Spr_AMoorthy_healthai/Sample_Capstone/proposal_submit/000/proposal_000.md

             This a rough time line for this project:

-            - (2 Weeks) Data Loading.
+            - (1 Week) Data Loading
-            - (2 Weeks) Image Segmentation Using Biopsy Coordinates
+            - (3 Weeks) Image Segmentation Automation Using Biopsy Coordinates and/or Biopsy Overlay Files
-            - (5 Weeks) Classification Model Creation
+            - (3 Weeks) Classification Model Creation
-            - (2 Weeks) Evaluate and Improve Model Training
+            - (3 Weeks) Evaluate and Improve Model Training using Train/Test/Validation Split
             - (1 Weeks) Compiling Results
             - (1 Weeks) Writing Up a paper and submission
             - (1 Weeks) Final Presentation